ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 - `bool`: A boolean value.
 [Bool](../data-types/boolean.md).

 :::note
-The argument is actually ignored, but for compatibility's sake with the implementation of this function in other DB engines it is required.
+The boolean argument is ignored.
+It only exists for the sake of compatibility with the [implementation](https://www.postgresql.org/docs/7.3/functions-misc.html) of this function in PostgreSQL.
 :::

 **Returned values**